 ET 513 Perspectives on Social Ethics.
 An exploration of the sociopolitical implications of biblical faith, with reference to such topics as political authority, the task of the state, and the ground of Christian political involvement.
 Differing Christian perspectives will be examined.
 M.Div. core: ETH.

-Mouw through an examination of both theological rationales and practical techniques.
+ET 520 Biblical and Practical Peacemaking.
+This course addresses the topic of Christian peacemaking through an examination of both theological rationales and practical techniques.
 Differing Christian ethical approaches to peace and war will be discussed, as well as strategies for nonviolence in the context of contemporary culture and its challenges.
-Stassen.